 #3: Improve Strength and Flexibility

 A recent study compared the level of muscle activation during isometric, concentric, and eccentric muscle exercises.
-The findings were impressive showing that you can activate over 5% more motor-units and muscle fibers during a maximal isometric exercise compared to either a maximal eccentric (lowering) or maximal concentric (lifting) exercise; the results showed 95.2% muscle activation for isometric exercises compared to 88.3% muscle activation for the eccentric and 89.7% muscle activation for the concentric movement.
+The findings were impressive showing that you can activate over 5% more motor units and muscle fibers during a maximal isometric exercise compared to either a maximal eccentric (lowering) or maximal concentric (lifting) exercise; the results showed 95.2% muscle activation for isometric exercises compared to 88.3% muscle activation for the eccentric and 89.7% muscle activation for the concentric movement.

 What do all of those numbers mean?
 It means isometric exercises are a more efficient and effective form to building strength and activating your muscle motor units giving you better results in less time.

 There are a significant amount of yoga (and Pilates) positions that are designed to improve strength and flexibility simultaneously by utilizing isometric exercises in the pose or shape.
-This type of training deepens your stretching and full range of motion which can help relieve tension and pain.
+This type of training deepens your stretching and a full range of motion which can help relieve tension and pain.

 #4: Happy and Healthy Heart